signalsciences/dogdirect/README.md

 # What does this do?

-* Stores your metrics locally at **per second** resolution, supporting both counters and guages.
-This might be a better than the statsd interface you've been using previously.
+* Stores your metrics locally supporting both counters and gauges.
 * Timinig and Histograms are supported but the descriptive statistics are hardwired and not configurable (but easy to add).
 * Allows setting a global namespace
 * Allows setting global tags (applied to every metric)